 Avoid Dangerous Places

 There will be places along your route that are safer than others.
-It’s important for the trucking company and the company driver to do some research before leaving.
+The trucking company and the company driver need to do some research before leaving.
 It’s important to plan your overnights in the safest places possible.